-A headline is an important part of your content and it takes time to master it as you need to consistently test out on what is working and what’s not.
-Although I’ve provided few tips in developing click-worthy headlines, there isn’t a perfect formula in crafting the best headlines.
+A headline is an important part of your content and it takes time to master it as you need to consistently test out what is working and what’s not.
+Although I’ve provided few tips in developing click-worthy headlines, there isn’t a perfect formula for crafting the best headlines.

 You can use these tools to analyze your headlines:

 - Value Headline Analyzer by Advance Marketing Institute

 You’re Not Publishing Contents Consistently

 “Consistent” – It’s not only applied for publishing content but also in everything you do to be successful.

 ” Success is the sum of small efforts, repeated day in and day out”.

 Every online business realizes that they need to publish quality content consistently to build authority and credibility.
 But, 90% of them are unable to consistently publish contents and add value to their visitors.